 Gluten-free 4 U ★

-The popular gluten-free bakery chain just opened a new location in Mermaid beach not far from Marie Anita’s.
+The popular gluten-free bakery chain just opened a new location in Mermaid beach (this location is now closed) not far from Marie Anita’s.
 The bakery has an amazing selection of baked goods including cookies, cakes, and muffins.
 They also sell baked bread as well as savory options such as pizza.
 All their products are 100% gluten and nut free, with the option to be vegan, soy, yeast, dairy, and/or egg free.

 7a/90 Markeri St, Mermaid Waters QLD 4218 | Visit Website